DCSI2022/PlaneSAM/README.md

 state-of-the-art (SOTA) performance on the ScanNet dataset, and outperforms previous SOTA approaches in zero-shot transfer on the 2D-3D-S, Matterport3D,and ICL-NUIM RGB-D datasets, while only incurring a 10% increase in computational overhead compared to EfficientSAM.
 Our code and trained model will be released publicly.

+If you find our work useful for your research, please consider citing our paper.
+Deng, Z., Yang, Z., Chen, C., Zeng, C., Meng, Y., Yang, B., 2025.
+Multimodal plane instance segmentation with the Segment Anything Model.
+Automation in Construction 180, 106541.

 </p>